 You may get angry because the company feels as though they don’t care enough to respect your time—and sometimes, you almost feel you’d rather just cut your losses and end your relationship with the company if wait times do not improve.
 These experiences can give your brand a bad name in the eyes of busy consumers who want to feel heard and valued.

-Here are some ways partnering with a call center can save time, money, and your reputation so you can improve your business’s bottom line—rather than constantly feeling like you’re playing the part of a damage control professional.
+Here are some ways partnering with a quality answering service can save time, money, and your reputation so you can improve your business’s bottom line—rather than constantly feeling like you’re playing the part of a damage control professional.

 Don’t Miss a Single Call—It Could Be Important

 Each and every call matters.
 You never know when that one customer waiting on the line, about to give up at any moment, could be part of what makes or breaks your plans for your business’s future.
 They could be someone who would have spent a lot of money on your company, even be so thrilled as to become a brand ambassador who would spread the news of their positive experiences (for free).
 Or, on the other hand, they could be displeased enough to spread the news of poor service to friends and family.

 With an answering service on your side, you’re more well-equipped to make sure no caller slips through the cracks.
 All calls can be answered with less wait time and by a real person, meaning the customers’ answers are at a higher quality than ones automated messages can offer.

 Hiring or maintaining an additional full-time member of your team would be just another salary you have to factor into your budget.
 When you enlist the help of a call center, you actually get a full team of people for a fraction of the cost, as it is a comprehensive service rather than an employee that needs onboarding, benefits, and paychecks that need to be comparable to an extent with other members of your team.